-5.3.5 Arrangements for an Extraordinary Election
+9.3.5 Arrangements for an Extraordinary Election

-Ward: - Date: 05 October 2016 Precinct: - File Ref: SC2639 Attachments: 1 - Proposed extraordinary election timeline from WA Electoral Commission.
-Tabled Items: Nil Reporting Officers: T Evans, Manager Governance and Risk Responsible Officer: J Paton, Director Corporate Services
+Ward: - Date: 04 October 2016 Precinct: - File Ref: SC2639 Attachments: 1 - Proposed extraordinary election timeline from WA Electoral Commission.
+2 - Letter and cost estimate from the Western Australian Electoral Commission Tabled Items: Nil Reporting Officers: T Evans, Manager Governance and Risk Responsible Officer: J Paton, Director Corporate Services

-- 1. FIXES in accordance with Section 4.9(1) of the Local Government Act 1995 the date of the extraordinary election for the vacant South Ward Councillor to be on Friday 6 January 2017; - 2.
-RESOLVES BY ABSOLUTE MAJORITY to: - a) DECLARE in accordance with Section 4.20(4) of the Local Government Act 1995, the Electoral Commissioner be responsible for the conduct of the extraordinary election; - b) NOMINATE in accordance with Section 4.61(2) of the Local Government Act 1995, the method of conducting the election will be as a postal election; - c) APPROVE in accordance with section 6.8(1) the unbudgeted expenditure of \$ for the carrying out of the extraordinary election.
+- 1. FIXES in accordance with Section 4.9(1) of the Local Government Act 1995 the date of the extraordinary election for the vacant South Ward Councillor to be on Friday 6 January 2017; and - 2.
+RESOLVES BY ABSOLUTE MAJORITY to: - a) DECLARE in accordance with Section 4.20(4) of the Local Government Act 1995, the Electoral Commissioner be responsible for the conduct of the extraordinary election; - b) DECIDE in accordance with Section 4.61(2) of the Local Government Act 1995, the method of conducting the election will be as a postal election; - c) APPROVE in accordance with section 6.8(1) of the Local Government Act 1995 the unbudgeted expenditure of \$36000 for the carrying out of the extraordinary election.